defano/wyldcard/README.md

 ----------------|---------------
 `lockScreen`    | A boolean value indicating whether or not the screen is locked.
 Reset to false at idle.
 See the "Visual Effects" section for more details.
 `itemDelimiter` | A character or string used to mark the separation between items in a list.
 HyperCard will use this value anywhere it needs to treat a value as a list.
 For example, `set the itemDelimiter to "***" \n get the second item of "item 1***item 2***item 3" -- yields 'item 2'`.
 Note that this value has no effect on _point_ or _rectangle_ list items (i.e., when getting or setting the `rect`, `topLeft` or `bottomRight` of a part, the coordinates will always be separated by a comma irrespective of the current `itemDelimiter`).

+Note that these properties are reset to their default values automatically during idle time (when all script handlers have finished executing).

 ## Chunk Expressions